 Why do I like the image of PIE enough to name a blog after it.
 There are a million reasons and I will tell you all of them as they unroll off of my rolling pin.
 Don’t get me wrong, I bake a mean cake.
 I love cakes.
 But I love the idea of PIE.

 Today’s target is Key Lime Pie.
 I did not use Key Limes.
 They are tiny and require far more effort than I like.
-Besides which, the geniuses at Cook’s Illustrated (The Best Recipe) created this recipe and say I don’t have to use Key Limes and I always believe them.
-Here, I have doubled the filling they recommend for a 9 inch pie because I like a thick, big pie.
+This is a recipe inspired by one in the Best Recipe series by Cook’s Illustrated.
+I have doubled the filling recommended for a 9 inch pie because I like a thick, big pie.
 It is hard to believe that such a beautiful event can be produced from so few ingredients.
 This recipe is in distinct steps.
 Make Filling.
 Make Crust.
 Bake crust.
 Fill crust.
 Bake again.
 Cool.
 Apply whipped cream.
 Boom.
-Here is what you will need:

-Get eight limes.
-Make sure you buy a few extras.
-Often I get limes that are not juicy enough.
-Grate off the zest into a small bowl.
+- Grate lime zest into a small bowl.
 You will need 8 teaspoons.
 Then halve and juice your naked little limes.
 You will need 1 cup of strained juice.
-Separate 8 eggs keeping only the yolks.
-Get out your cans of sweetened condensed milk.
+Separate 8 eggs, keeping only the yolks.

-Get out 11 plain graham crackers (whole sheets).
-Put it in your food processor with 3 tablespoons of granulated sugar.
-Whiz until it is merely sandy crumbs.
+- Put the graham crackers it in a food processor with 3 tablespoons of granulated sugar.
+Process until it is the texture of sandy crumbs.
 Or, put it in a resealable bag and let your nearest child whack it to death.
 In a small bowl, mix in 5 tablespoons of melted unsalted butter.
 Pour the buttered crumbs into a 9 inch pie plate and press it into the bottom and sides to form a lovely crust.
 Put it in the preheated oven for about 13 minutes.
 Remove the crust to a wire rack to cool.

-Pour the filling into the pie crust and return it to the oven to bake for 15 minutes until the “pie is set, yet wiggly when jiggled”.
-I can’t say it better than wiggly when jiggled.
-That is from the original recipe.
+- Pour the filling into the pie crust and return it to the oven to bake for 15 minutes until the pie is set, but still just barely wiggles in the center when moved.

 On a related note, this is not a pie that is the artificially bizarre color you get at some food joints.
 It is this deep greeny yellow with the lovely little flecks of lime.
 It is tart and authentic.
 But I have to tell you that “authentic” color made it a humongous pain in the rear to photograph.
 So don’t rely on the photos to decide whether to try this…just do it.